-Please tick the appropriate box next to the question below.
-Yes Not Sure No Learning from Feedback 34 Does your organisation invite feedback from customers in the form of comments, compliments and complaints?
-35 Does your organisation have a complaints policy?
-36 Is it clear and easy to use?
-37 Does your organisation follow it at all times?
-38 Do you share learning from comments, compliments and complaints with all of your staff?
+Please tick the appropriate box next to the question Yes Not No below.
+Sure Learning from Feedback 32 Does your organisation invite feedback from customers in the form of comments, compliments and complaints?
+33 Does your organisation have a complaints policy?
+34 Is it clear and easy to use?
+35 Does your organisation follow it?
+36 Do you share learning from comments, compliments and complaints with all of your staff?